nicolaspearson/node.ts.ocr/README.md

 **`extractText(pdfPath: string, options?: ExtractTextOptions)`**

-Extracts the text from the pdf using the pdf-to-text binary
+Extracts the text from the pdf using the pdftotext binary

 **`invokePdfToTiff(outDir: string, pdfPath: string, options?: ExtractTextOptions)`**

-Converts a PDF file to its TIFF representation
+Converts a PDF file to its TIFF representation using the convert binary

 **`invokeImageOcr(outDir: string, imagePath: string, options?: ExtractTextOptions)`**

-Performs OCR on an image in order to extract the text
+Performs OCR on an image in order to extract the text using the tesseract binary

 ### Options